Archenoth/Archenoth.com/_posts/2024-01-23-Hacking-ADOM-for-Android.md

 ![Oshawott standing on tippy toes, showing a phone with a victory hand gesture emoji on it](/img/Oshavictory.png  "Success!"){: .imageRight .short}

-When I last left off, I wrote a post about [getting as many traditional roguelikes to work on as I could!](/tech/2020/05/29/Roguelikes-in-Termux.html) And while I was successful in accomplishing this for [a](https://github.com/termux/termux-packages/pull/10916) [few](https://github.com/termux/termux-packages/pull/5740) [games](https://github.com/termux/termux-packages/pull/10923) I eventually packaged for Termux, there was still the weirdness that was ADOM, a closed-source game that I wrote a [ptrace wrapper](/tech/2020/05/29/Roguelikes-in-Termux.html#enter-ptrace) in order to play without needing to rely on emulation.
+When I last left off, I wrote a post about [getting as many traditional roguelikes to work on Android as I could!](/tech/2020/05/29/Roguelikes-in-Termux.html) And while I was successful in accomplishing this for [a](https://github.com/termux/termux-packages/pull/10916) [few](https://github.com/termux/termux-packages/pull/5740) [games](https://github.com/termux/termux-packages/pull/10923) I eventually packaged for Termux, there was still the weirdness that was ADOM, a closed-source game that I wrote a [ptrace wrapper](/tech/2020/05/29/Roguelikes-in-Termux.html#enter-ptrace) in order to play without needing to rely on emulation.

 However, it turns out that getting a version of ADOM working on Android without a wrapper not only is possible, it's actually pretty easy!

 <!-- more -->